Murtu1609/Assignment/README.md

 accountid = "enter your account id"

-s3buckets = ["diceresult", "dicesummary", "dicefinal"]           //these bucket names are required for the lamba functions
+s3buckets = ["diceresult", "dicesummary", "dicefinal"]           //these bucket names are required for the lambda functions

 role = "LambdaS3"    // role name to be created and used by the lambda functions